matt-dray/choosethis/README.md

     * Go left
     * Go right

-If your console supports links, then the words ‘left’ and ‘right’ in the printout will be clickable.
-Choose one and you’ll be taken to the next section.
+If your console supports links (e.g. RStudio), then the words ‘left’ and ‘right’ in the printout will be clickable (not shown above).
+Click one and you’ll be taken to the next choice.
+If unsupported, you’ll be show functions to copy-paste yourself.

 ## Theory